via-teaching/ecs273-25s/Homework3/grzsun/README.txt

 How to run:
 1. Cd into grzsun directory
-2. type npm run install in terminal
+2. type npm install in terminal
 3. type npm run dev.
 Please make sure to run on http://localhost:5173/
 4. Open http://localhost:5173/